 Are Cheetos halal?

-In short, no they are not.
-The main reason to why Cheetos are not considered halal is because of their ingredients and how they are made.
+No, Cheetos are not halal.
+Cheetos are not considered halal because of their ingredients and how they are made.
 They contain many ingredients that can be haram (unlawful) for Muslims to consume.

-Even if the ingredients are not made from pork or beef they can be haram for Muslims to consume.
+Even if the ingredients are not made from pork or beef, they can be haram for Muslims to consume.
 This is because of the way they can be processed.
-One example of this is all the artificial colors that are used in Cheetos and can be derived from insects, which Muslims are unable to eat because of the Islamic rule stating that one should avoid “unclean” food.
+One example of this is all the artificial colors used in Cheetos which can be derived from insects, which Muslims cannot eat because of the Islamic rule stating that one should avoid “unclean” food.

-Another example is when they are fried in a joint which has been used to fry other foods before, however there is no Islamic rule against this practice.
+Another example is when they are fried in a joint that has been used to fry other foods before, however, there is no Islamic rule against this practice.

 Why are Cheetos haram?

-Another reason why many people think Cheetos are halal is because they think they just contain pork or beef.
-However, if it were true then any food containing these ingredients would have been halal by definition.
+Another reason why many people think Cheetos are halal is that they think they contain pork or beef.
+However, if it were true, any food containing these ingredients would have been halal.

 The fact is that Cheetos are artificially created and don’t contain pork or beef.
-It’s just that how they are made, such as the use of pork or beef byproducts, or the use of food coloring that can be derived from insects makes them haram for Muslims to consume.
+How they are made, such as pork or beef byproducts or food coloring that can be derived from insects, makes them haram for Muslims to consume.

-Another point to consider is how some parts of Cheetos contain pork or beef byproducts as ingredients.
-For example, the red “cheese” powder is made from a mixture of corn starch and tallow (cow fat).
-Again, if pork or beef aren’t actually present then any food made from their byproducts would be halal.
+Another point to consider is how some Cheetos contain pork or beef byproducts as ingredients.
+For example, the red “cheese” powder is made from corn starch and tallow (cow fat).
+Again, if pork or beef isn’t actually present, then any food made from their byproducts would be halal.